Host Plant Network

 Spring plugs:

-In spring 2026, we’ll bring between 10-20 free native plugs for your prepared patch along with a yard sign.
-You’ll just need to water.
+In May 2026, we’ll bring 21 plants of 7 native species for your prepared patch along with a yard sign.
+You’ll just need to plant and water them, and add a fence around it if you'd like to keep out the bunnies.
+See FAQs below for species list.

 Research activities: